A

 Resonance

+What is Resonance?
 Resonance can occur in any object or medium that can vibrate.
 Resonance can be used to amplify sound waves.
-It can also be used to
+It can also

 Read More »